alenscaria/Simple-Calculator/README.md

 # Get Started
 Clone the Repository
     https://github.com/alenscaria/Simple-Calculator.git
-Analyze and Study the code
+Analyze and Study the code,
-Improve/Change the code
+Improve/Change the code,
 Play around with the project

 # Contribution